Mizlizzy/Vancouver/README.md

 Please note that the information shared in this repository is for educational and demonstration purpose only.
 # Problem Statement
 Vancouver has entrusted valuable data to a meticulously organized database.
-To harness this wealth of information effectively, you are tasked with employing SQL, a proficient tool that allows you to access, manipulate, and extract the requisite data essential for your analytical pursuits.
+To harness this wealth of information effectively, i was tasked with employing SQL, a proficient tool that allows to access, manipulate, and extract the requisite data essential for analytical pursuits.
 # Skills & Concepts Demonstrated
 Data manipulation
 SQL Queries